PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Results and Validation

 solving analytically using the two selected points.
 The slope $a$ and the intercept $b$ were obtained as

 This approach provides a fast estimate of the local exponential behavior of the current in the pre-breakdown region.
 The fit parameters obtained from the I--V data are shown in figure ~\ref{fig:break_graph_fit}.
-The extracted breakdown voltage at $26~^\circ\mathrm{C}$ is $24.7~\mathrm{V}$.
+The extracted breakdown voltage at $24.8~^\circ\mathrm{C}$ is $24.65~\mathrm{V}$.
 To verify the results, we digitized the data points from the I-V plot in the manufacturer's datasheet \cite{onsemi_sipm_datasheet_2022} for the same SiPM model ( MicroFC-60035-SMT) using the Plot Digitiser application \cite{plotdigitizer2026}, as shown in figure \ref{fig:data_sheet}.
-The digitized breakdown voltages ($V_{BD}$) and the current value at 2.5 V over-voltage and at different temperatures are tabulated in table \ref{tab:sipm_temp_data}.
-The extracted data were then fitted with a linear function, yielding a breakdown voltage of 24.69 V at 26 $^\circ\mathrm{C}$, which is in very good agreement with our results.
-The Geiger probability $P_{\mathrm{Geiger}}(V)$ versus bias voltage is shown in the lower panel of figure~\ref{fig:break_graph_fit}, using a fitted $p$ value of 0.38 and a breakdown voltage $V_{BD}$ of $24.7\,\mathrm{V}$.
+The digitized breakdown voltages ($V_\text{BD}$) and the current value at 2.5 V over-voltage and at different temperatures are tabulated in table \ref{tab:sipm_temp_data}.
+The extracted data were then fitted with a linear function, yielding a breakdown voltage of 24.66 V at 24.8 $^\circ\mathrm{C}$, which is in very good agreement with our results as shown in figure figure~\ref{fig:sipm_temp_curr_vbd}.
+The breakdown voltage increases linearly with temperature at a rate of approximately 20.4~mV/$^\circ$C, as shown in figure~\ref{fig:sipm_temp_curr_vbd}, consistent with typical SiPM behaviour.
+The Geiger probability $P_{\mathrm{Geiger}}(V)$ versus bias voltage is shown in the lower panel of figure~\ref{fig:break_graph_fit}, using a fitted $p$ value of 0.346 and a breakdown voltage $V_\text{BD}$ of $24.7\,\mathrm{V}$.

-The total dark current ($I_{\mathrm{dark}}$) at an overvoltage of 2.5~V, corresponding to a bias voltage of 27.2~V, is found to be 1513.7~nA, as shown in figure.~\ref{fig:break_graph_fit}.
+The total dark current ($I_{\mathrm{dark}}$) at an overvoltage of 2.5~V, corresponding to a bias voltage of 27.15~V, is found to be 1519.49~nA, as shown in figure.~\ref{fig:break_graph_fit}.
 According to the manufacturer's datasheet~\cite{onsemi_sipm_datasheet_2022} for the same SiPM model (MicroFC-60035-SMT), the dark current at 21~$^\circ\mathrm{C}$ ranges from 618-1750~nA.
-However, the dark current value at 26~$^\circ\mathrm{C}$ is not provided in the datasheet \cite{onsemi_sipm_datasheet_2022}.
+However, the dark current value at 24.8~$^\circ\mathrm{C}$ is not provided in the datasheet \cite{onsemi_sipm_datasheet_2022}.